-Source: Census and Statistics Department, Hong Kong Monthly Digest of Statistics, December 1996 & Census and Statistics Department, Hong Kong 1991 Population Census Main Report.The Impact of the Asian Financial Crisis
+Source: Census and Statistics Department, Population Census Main Report.
+1991 & 2001

+The Impact of the Asian Financial Crisis

 In the late 1990s, the bubble economy of Hong Kong burst after the Asian financial crisis.
 As lots of employees faced unemployment and wage cutting, the income security of the poorest employees, mainly unskilled manual workers of low education background, has tremendously worsened.
 In 1990 the average income of the first quintile income households was $3,450 while in 1997 the average real income of this group slightly increased to $3,668.
 However, after the Asian financial crisis, the average income of this lowest quintile group decreased to $2,645 for the first nine months of 1999.
-In other words, from 1990 to 1999 the real income of the poorest one-fifth households in Hong Kong had decreased 23.3 per cent.
+In other words, from 1990 to 1999 the real income of the poorest one-fifth households in Hong Kong had decreased 23.3%.

 On the contrary, income of the wealthiest stratum in Hong Kong had recorded significant increase.
 In 1990 the average income of the fifth quintile group was $28,850, whereas in 1997 the average real income of this group increased to $36,397.
 After the Asian financial crisis, their income still recorded real growth and increased to $37,115.
 Real income of the wealthiest one-fifth households of Hong Kong had increased 26.1% from 1990 to 1999.
 These figures clearly demonstrate that the impacts of the Asian financial crisis were mainly on the low- income, unskilled employees.
 However, the impacts of the Asian financial crisis on the professional and administrative employees are limited.
 The above figures also signify that in the early 1990s economic restructuring had worsened the income security of the low-paid and unskilled workers in Hong Kong and the Asian financial crisis had accelerated such a process.